Deskera/Developer-Documentation/docs/contact.md

 ```
 ---
 ### Retrieve Contact
 Retrieves the details of an existing contact.
-You need only supply the unique contact code that was returned upon contact creation.
+You only need to supply the unique contact code that was returned upon contact creation.

 #### Parameters
 - contactCode `string`